 Deodorizing/ Activated Charcoal

-This may seem a tad counter-intuitive for most people, but charcoal contains an innate ability to purify both air and water too.
+This may seem a tad counter-intuitive for most people, but charcoal contains an innate ability to naturally purify both air and water too.

 The good news is that you won’t even have to put a lot of effort.
 Just put the deodorizing charcoal in a few bowls and place them strategically all over your home.